Stephen L. Cook

 • Stephen is the author or editor of a dozen books, including an Anchor Yale Bible Commentary on Ezekiel's Apocalypse and Utopian Vision of a New Temple and Land.
 He is a co-author of a Fortress Press textbook: The Prophets: Introducing Israel’s Prophetic Writings ( Fortress, 2022).
 Other books include The Apocalyptic Literature (Abingdon, 2003); The Social Roots of Biblical Yahwism (Society of Biblical Literature, 2004); and Prophecy and Apocalypticism (Fortress, 1995).
 He has also written Reading Deuteronomy (Smith & Helwys, 2015), Conversations with Scripture: 2 Isaiah (Morehouse, 2008), and “The Season of Epiphany” in New Proclamation Year B, 2008–2009, Advent through Holy Week (Fortress, 2008).
 His other publications include journal articles, introductions and annotations to biblical books for the New Oxford Annotated Bible, the CEB Study Bible, and the Harper Collins Study Bible, as well as entries for The New Interpreter’s Dictionary of the Bible, Oxford Biblical Studies Online, the Society of Biblical Literature's Bible Odyssey, and the New Interpreter's One Volume Bible Commentary.
 He maintains a fascinating FaceBook Page and a Bible Blog on the web.

-• Stephen has served in several capacities as an officer of the Society of Biblical Literature (SBL), including as a Regional Coordinator for the guild and as the Program Unit Chair of SBL sections.
+• Stephen has served in several capacities as an officer of the Society of Biblical Literature (SBL), including a current seat on SBL Council, the governing board of the SBL.
+He has also served as a Regional Coordinator for the guild and as the Program Unit Chair of SBL sections.
 He presents papers each year at the SBL annual meetings (click HERE).
 He is also the Corporation Representative for Virginia Seminary to the American Society of Overseas Research (ASOR) and serves as one of their session chairs.
 He is a member of such other professional societies as the Anglican Association of Biblical Scholars and the Catholic Biblical Association.
 He is in high demand around the country as a lecturer, seminar speaker, and workshop leader.

-• He and his wife Catherine, a psychotherapist, live amid the seminary community on its campus in Alexandria, Virginia with their teenage daughter from China, Rebecca.
+• He and his wife Catherine, a psychotherapist, live amid the seminary community on its campus in Alexandria, Virginia.
+Their daughter Rebecca is attending college in New York City.

 Dr. Stephen L. Cook